109, Rue Sainte-Anne Sainte-Anne-de-Bellevue (Québec) H9X 2M3

 Taxpayers can pay their municipal taxes using the following methods:

-4. By depositing a cheque or money order using the detachable stub at City Hall or in the designated box at Peter Williamson chalet;
+- By depositing a cheque or money order using the payment stub at City Hall or in the designated box at chalet Peter-Williamson;

-5. By Internet through most banking institutions.
-Please enter the 18 digits of the serial number which appears on your payment stub.
-Do NOT enter dashes or hyphens.
+- Online through most banking institutions (please enter the 18 digits of the serial number which appears on your payment stub.
+Do NOT enter dashes or hyphens)